moogacs/docs.buf.build/docs/configuration/v1/buf-yaml.md

 lint rules when running `buf lint` by taking a map from lint rule ID or category to path.
 As with `ignore`, the paths **must** be relative to the `buf.yaml`.

-For example, the following sets up specific ignores for the ID `ENUM_PASCAL_CASE` and the category `BASIC`:
+For example, this config sets up specific ignores for the ID `ENUM_PASCAL_CASE` and the category `BASIC`:

 ```yaml title="buf.yaml"